Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

 The in-house plots are given in the sumulation code to check the run.
 They are subroutines named fplot3 and cplot3.
-Reading papers of this implicit particle code is highly recommended.
+Reading papers of this implicit particle simulation code and applications to magnetoshperic space plasmas are highly recommended.

 References: